MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalOwnerByRef.md

 Use this API to add an owner for the servicePrincipal.
 Service principal owners can be users, the service principal itself, or other service principals.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalOwnerByRef](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalOwnerByRef?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)